-Soliciting the borrower for a post-forbearance COVID-19 payment deferral
+Soliciting the borrower for a post-forbearance COVID-19 payment deferral Updated Feb.
+10, Feb.
+25

-If the servicer is unable to establish QRPC as described in Determining eligibility for a COVID-19 payment deferral with a borrower on a COVID-19 related forbearance plan and the borrower is otherwise eligible for a COVID-19 payment deferral, the servicer must send an offer for a COVID-19 payment deferral within 15 days after expiration of the forbearance plan.
+If the servicer is unable to establish QRPC as described in Determining eligibility for a COVID-19 payment deferral with a borrower on a COVID-19 related forbearance plan and the borrower is otherwise eligible for a COVID-19 payment deferral, the servicer must send a solicitation for a COVID-19 payment deferral within 15 days after expiration of the forbearance plan.